anitape/wordpress-classic-theme-pro/README.md

 <b>Google Map</b><br>
 An embedded Google map makes it simple for clients to find the business location.

+<b>Responsive Design</b><br>
+The theme is fully responsive and optimized for desktop, tablet, and mobile devices, ensuring a seamless user experience across all screen sizes.

 ## Technology Used
 - **WordPress (Classic Theme Development)** – Theme structure, templates, hooks, filters